Special Educational Needs and Disabilities (SEND)

-We work in partnership with children, parents and other agencies to provide a secure, caring and happy environment which ensures the best possible outcomes for all children.
+We work in partnership with children, parents and other agencies to provide a secure, caring and happy environment that ensures the best possible outcomes for all children.

 We have high expectations of all our children and put support in place at the earliest possible stage when required.